 - Queen of Pain - Text by Darren Ryding

-According to folklore, the Queen of Pain is a vast animin power or godling who feeds upon the suffering of the most sadistic sapients, keeping them alive and conscious indefinitely.
+According to folklore the Queen of Pain is a vast animin power or godling who has captured several of the most sadistic and evil sophonts in the Terragen Sphere and punishes them in a hell of her own devising.
+There she keeps them alive and conscious indefinitely while feeding upon their suffering.